janKekanSan/jankekansan.github.io/pages/poka/conversations.md

 This way of writing is called "sitelen pona", literally "good writing", and it is toki pona's most adorable writing system.

-sitelen pona is logographic, so each word has a symbol.
-Every symbol means exactly one word, and nearly all the words have exactly one symbol- assuming they do have exactly one works for this talk.
-Lastly, each symbol is representative of the idea of the word!
+sitelen pona is logographic, so entire words are represented with symbols.
+For this lesson, we'll assume that every symbol means exactly one word, and every word has exactly one symbol.
+There are exceptions, but this is close enough to true!
+Lastly, each symbol is representative of the idea of the word.
 Even grammar words look a bit like punctuation to my English-reading eyes.

-Anyway, For this talk, all sitelen pona will be annotated with their pronunciation, but I encourage you to study the sitelen pona alongside the language itself!
+Anyway, For this talk, I'll annotate all sitelen pona with their pronunciation, but I encourage you to study the sitelen pona alongside the language itself!

 Alright, _now_ we can actually start on the language.